 Site seeing in NYC can be exhausting, and the opportunity to rest weary feet and enjoy a lovely meal is truly a perk at these lovely intimate museum restaurants.
 Happy museum-ing and dining, y’all!

-For a complete list of all my favorite NYC restaurants, my NYC Restaurant Guide is only $10, and has over 30 restaurant suggestions, organized by part of town, and includes phone numbers, and information about those that participate on Open Table.
+For a complete list of all my favorite NYC restaurants, my NYC Restaurant Guide has over 30 restaurant suggestions, organized by part of town, and includes phone numbers, and information about those that participate on Open Table.
 Worth every penny y’all!!!!

 If you are planning a trip to NYC, and would like my assistance in creating a personalized curated travel plan, it would be my joy to assist you!
 Email me! firstname.lastname@example.org.